staff bios

 Co-founder & managing director 2014-2025

 Carin is an occasional sessional instructor for the Theatre & Performance Program at the University of Waterloo and is a senior teacher and part of the teacher training faculty at The Branches Yoga.
 She holds an Honours B.A. in Theatre & Drama Studies from University of Toronto, a Diploma in Acting from Sheridan College, and a Diploma in Voice Recital from Trinity College London.
-She has thrice been nominated for the RBC Canadian Women Entrepreneur Award and in 2025 was a finalist for the K-W Oktoberfest Rogers Women of the Year Awards in the category of Arts & Culture.
+She has thrice been nominated for the RBC Canadian Women Entrepreneur Award and was a finalist for the 2025 K-W Oktoberfest Rogers Women of the Year Awards in the category of Arts & Culture.

 Cassidy Hicks